Critique of World Model: Critique of World Modeling

 Do humans perform gradient optimization (e.g., SGD) over continuous neural signals or pattern search (e.g., kNN) over discrete concepts during reasoning?
 We don't know for sure.
 What we do know is that reasoning can be cognitive or physiological, or both, and it might be unlikely to have one algorithm fit for all.

-While continuous representations allow for smoother gradient flow, the argument overlooks the inherent noise and high variability associated with continuous sensory inputs, which makes them brittle for reasoning.
+While continuous representations allow for smoother gradient flow, an important complementary consideration is the inherent noise and high variability associated with continuous sensory inputs, which can make them brittle for certain forms of reasoning.
+In effect, fixed-size continuous embeddings derived directly from raw sensory streams are \textbf{stateless}: they fluctuate with noise, viewpoint, and other nuisance factors rather than with the underlying world, and therefore have difficulty with functioning as identifiable states that can anchor reasoning across time.
 Human cognition has evolved to counter this variability by categorizing raw perception into \textit{discrete concepts}~\citep{barrett2017emotions}, which are what we typically encode in language, symbols, and structured thoughts (Figure~\ref{fig:enter-label}, left).

+By contrast, we call a representation \textbf{stateful} if it constitutes an identifiable, persistent, and semantic estimate of the world state -- one that can be stored in, recalled from, and reasoned over as long- and short-term memory, that remains stable under nuisance variation in the sensory stream, and that is sufficient for predicting the dynamics that matter (i.e., a genuine \textit{state} in the state-space sense of the belief state $\hat{s}$ introduced in \S\ref{subsec:world-model}).
+For world modeling, we argue, statefulness is not optional but a must: a representation that cannot be re-identified and carried forward in memory cannot support simulative reasoning over extended horizons.

 Vocabulary-based tokens are thus not a liability, but an asset: they offer a stable, composable medium for representing concepts at various levels of abstraction.
 They form the foundation for designing and building language-based AI systems of today, such as the LLMs, which ground reasoning on sequence of discrete words which are human tokens that correspond to diverse perceptions from the universe (e.g., physical, mental, or social worlds), and allow a form of long-term memory to be employed by implementing (ideally, dynamically controllable) context length.
 Although not entirely accurate, it is reasonable to consider the space of language as a man-made (through evolution and learning) \textit{latent space} of the perceived and describable universe that humans live -- a substantial subspace of the whole universe.
 Benefitting from massive text-based pretraining, an LLM can learn to simulate contents in this latent space formed by natural language.
 Indeed, recent work that represents world states in natural language has seen success for reasoning and planning in a wide range of practical tasks~\cite{hao2023reasoning,simura2025}.
 Complementing natural language tokens, modern techniques like VQ-VAE~\cite{van2017neural} allow us to further convert sensory data (e.g., images or audio) into discrete tokens while preserving structure and semantics.